-In an unmanaged small pond, Bluegill almost inevitably stunt.
+In an unmanaged small pond, Bluegill do have a tendency to stunt.
 They get to a size that is too large for the Bass to eat and too small for the fisherman to keep, and then you have a problem.
 In order to prevent this from happening, there are 4 things you must do:

 3. Do not let aquatic weeds or algae get too thick.
 Most weeds are actually quite beneficial for ponds because they filter the water, stabilize bottom sediment, and provide tremendous fish habitat.
 However, certain types of weeds can grow to be exceptionally thick in the summer, giving small Bluegill too many hiding places from the Largemouth Bass.
 In the case of exotic nuisance weeds like Curly-leaf Pondweed or Eurasian Watermilfoil, we recommend complete elimination followed by replanting with native species.
 However, with native Pondweed species, Coontail, Elodea and many others, spot treatment with proper chemicals or partial harvesting with weed rakes can be very beneficial.